0xd34df00d/lcss/src/text/plugins/plugins-tpi.md

 ---
 title: TPI
 tags: tpi, plugins
-shortdescr: briefly shows the progress of uncomplete tasks in SB2.
+shortdescr: concisely shows the progress of running tasks in SB2
 ---

 TPI (short for Task Progress Indicator) shows the progress of various